-Discuss any questions or concerns about our records management and disclosure processes, legal holds or attorney-client privilege with the Legal Department or the Corporate Ethics Officer.

-Additional information can be obtained in the Global Records Retention Policy or the Corporate Accounting Policies located on the Policies site on Equifax Central.
+- Discuss any questions or concerns about our records management and disclosure processes or legal holds with the Legal Department or the Corporate Ethics Officer. - Additional information can be obtained in the Global Records Retention Policy or the Corporate Accounting Policies located on Equifax Central.

-At the end of the last quarterly reporting period, my supervisor asked me to record additional expenses even though I had not yet received the invoices from the supplier and the work has not yet started.
+QUESTION At the end of the last quarterly reporting period, my supervisor asked me to record additional expenses even though I had not yet received the invoices from the supplier and the work has not yet started.
 I agreed to do it, mostly because I didn't think it really made a difference since we were all sure that the work would be completed in the next quarter.
 Now I wonder if I did the right thing.